SproutTechnology/sprout-roots/README.md

 ## Hitting the ground running

 Hiring us is not like hiring anyone else.
 We hit the ground running and make an impact from day one.

 We bring energy, positivity and professionalism to any project.
 And if you hire a whole Sprout team - watch that energy 💥

 ## Hybrid, remote or office is all in the past

 We don't spend time labelling your style of work.
 Call it what you may, the surroundings where you get you best work done is up to you.
 Maybe you like the "buzz" of an office, creative chats around the coffee-machine or whiteboard sessions with sticky notes.
 Maybe you thrive between the four walls of your home, your garden or a nearby park?
 Maybe you want a little bit of both.

-Actually, we don't think the *where* is that important.
+Actually, we don't think the _where_ is that important.
 We are all sensible people.
-Lets focus on *what* we do instead.
+Lets focus on _what_ we do instead.

 ## We are Sprout - Sprout is us.

 We've built Sprout together, because we want to do this together.
 A shared journey with a shared responsibility.
 What we do and what Sprout will grow into - is up to us.
 That means taking ownership, speaking up and leading by example.
 The initiative is yours to take.
 If something needs fixing - fix it.
 If something could be done better - show us how.
 If something is awesome - say it, celebrate it!

-## We grow slow
-> Rewrite - we dare to try stuff, not afraid of failure but expand and grow with care using our "gut-feeling"
+## Growing by trying and sharing

-Sprout is founded by a group of people that wants to work together.
-It's a tight group, where we trust and appreciate each other.
-We want to grow - but slowly.
-We're careful about how we expand and in what direction we choose to grow.
+Sprout was founded by a group of people that wants to work together, to make use of our chemistry.
+But Sprout today is not tour final form.
+We want to expand our capabilities with new people, ideas and perspectives.
+That's where you come in, evolving Sprout into an even better version.

-That being said - when we find that soul-mate-superstar, we’ll give them the best welcome they’ve ever seen!
+Our aim is to renew ourselves, trying new things.
+This means we'll fail sometimes, and that's okay!
+Failure means learning - and that's how we improve, as individuals and as an organisation.
+We share experiences, setbacks and triumphs to push and inspire eachother to move forward.

+In whatever way we grow or change, we'll keep our core values close and use our "gut-feeling" to guide our way.

 ## Commitment is doing that extra thing